capricorncd/guitar-chords/libs/canvas/README.md

 # @guitar-chords/canvas

-Use Canvas to generate guitar chords or edit it.
+Use Canvas to generate guitar chords.

 ## Install